Hobart

 The panoramic view from the Organ Pipes trail of the city, the bridge, and the Derwent River.

-The Organ Pipes are the vertical columns of dolerite rock shaped by volcanic activity millions of years ago.
+The Organ Pipes columns of dolerite, up to 120m high, were shaped by volcanic activity millions of years ago.

 Bruny Island